Skatteetaten/boober/README.md

   "permissions": {
     "admin": {
+      "groups": "APP_PaaS_drift APP_PaaS_utv" //what AD groups can admin this project in openshift "users" : "User1 user2" //what users can admin this project in openshift },
+     "view" : {
-      "groups": "APP_PaaS_drift APP_PaaS_utv" //what AD groups can admin this project in openshift }
+     "groups": "APP_PaaS_drift APP_PaaS_utv" //what AD groups can view this project in openshift "users" : "User1 user2" //what users can view this project in openshift }
   },
   "route": {